How much does it cost?

 When does the Intramural season start?

-Fall session starts the first week in September and spring session starts last week in March.
+Fall session starts in September and spring session starts in April.

 How long does each season last?